zeek/spicy-course/src/zeek_message_and_connection_semantics.md

 };
 ```

-- the length of the list of messages is unspecified so it is detected dynamically
+- the length of the vector of messages is unspecified so it is detected dynamically
-- to avoid storing an unbounded list of messages we use an [anonymous
+- to avoid storing an unbounded vector of messages we use an [anonymous
   field](https://docs.zeek.org/projects/spicy/en/latest/programming/parsing.html#anonymous-fields)
-  for the list
+  for the vector
 - parsing of the protocol messages is responsible for detecting when a message
   ends